 If you do not want to wear snowshoes, make sure you choose a trail that is well packed down by previous hikers.
 Then, observe to make sure you are not leaving divots or holes in the trail.

-I always bring my snowshoes, and if I don’t need them, I strap them to my pack.
-But I still have them with me in case the trail is soft.
+To help with proper winter trail etiquette, I always bring my snowshoes, and if I don’t need them, I strap them to my pack.
+However, I still have them with me in case the trail has soft snow.

 I know a lot of hikers look at the initial trail by the parking lot, see that it’s packed down, and then leave their snowshoes in the car.
 However, the beginning of a trail is not a good indicator of what the conditions will be along the entire length of the trail.
 Conditions can change, especially as you approach alpine meadows or lakes higher up.

-What are your thoughts on etiquette on trails with snow?
-Have you seen any of these recommendations in action?
+What are your thoughts on winter trail etiquette?
+Please share your experiences below and any of these recommendations in action.